GENERAL TERMS AND CONDITIONS

 4. SUBCONTRACTORS.
 The Company may, at its discretion, use the services of Subcontractors in performing Project.

 5. FEES AND EXPENSES.
 The Client shall pay to the Company the Compensation set forth in training registration.
-Unless otherwise stated in writing, payment shall be due and owing upon the date described on the training site and prior to commencement of the training, Any costs arising from or related to any delays in the completing the training as a result of the Client’s failure to make available any of the information or documentation required under these General Terms, or information which is incomplete or incorrect shall be the Client’s sole responsibility.
+Unless otherwise stated in writing, payment shall be due and owing upon the date described on the training site and prior to commencement of the training, Any costs arising from or related to any delays in completing the training as a result of the Client’s failure to make available any of the information or documentation required under these General Terms, or information which is incomplete or incorrect shall be the Client’s sole responsibility.

 6. ENROLLMENT & REFUNDS.
 Full enrollment fee is due before the first day of the course.
-If Client notifies Company in writing within four (4) days from the start of the course that Client wishes to withdraw from course, course enrollment fee will be refunded, minus a $45 withdrawal fee to cover the cost of fees paid to by Company by Stripe or PayPal, and to compensate Company for some time and expense in registering and communicating with Client.
-If Client notifies Company less than four (4) days before the start of course, party will receive refund of 80% of enrollment fee paid.
+If Client notifies Company in writing within four (4) days from the start of the course that Client wishes to withdraw from course, the course enrollment fee will be refunded, minus a $50 withdrawal fee to cover the cost of fees paid to by Company by Stripe or PayPal, and to compensate Company for some time and expense in registering and communicating with Client.
+If the Client notifies Company less than four (4) days before the start of course, party will receive refund of 80% of enrollment fee paid.
 If Client notifies Company within the first two (2) days of the start of the course that he/she wishes to withdraw, Client will receive a refund of 70%.
-After the course starts, no refunds will be issued, and any refund amount will be solely at the discretion of Company.
+The day the course starts, no refunds will be issued, and any refund amount will be solely at the discretion of Company.
 If Client does not pay the full course enrollment fee by the first day of the course, Company has the right to un-enroll Client from the course with no refund of fees already paid.
 If it is Company's decision to un-enroll Client due to unforeseen Company circumstances or course cancellation, Company will issue 100% refund of fees paid.

 Company reserves the right to un-enroll any Client, based on a determination made by Company regarding concerns of fraudulent representation, inability to effectively complete an online course unassisted, lack of complete enrollment fee payment, or any violations of the EQC Student Policies.
 Company reserves the right to deny enrollment to any person based on a determination by Company that the course will not be a good fit or the student does not demonstrate the ability to complete a fully-online course.
 This determination shall not be based on any protected class, including race, religion, national origin, age, sex, sexual orientation or gender identity or familial status; however this determination can be based on ability to effectively comprehend and communicate in English, as this is a requirement of the Adult Foster Home Rules [see OAR 411-049-0125 (1)(f)].